-Michigan Woman Drives Into Oncoming Traffic In Fatal Car Crash And Kills Self, Critically Injures Four-Month Old Month
+Michigan Woman Drives Into Oncoming Traffic In Fatal Car Crash And Kills Self, Critically Injures Four-Month-Old

 A Bay City woman drove into oncoming traffic causing a fatal crash that killed her, another woman and critically injured her four-month-old son.

 Jessica Leitner was pronounced dead at the scene.
 She was involved in a head-on collision with a white 2017 Buick Lacrosse.
-A 54-year-old woman, Ann Lynn Garske was also killed in the accident.
-Leitner’s son, Jordan is presently in the hospital with life-threatening injuries.
+A 54-year-old woman, Ann Lynn Garske, was also killed in the accident.
+Leitner’s son, Jordan, is presently in the hospital with life-threatening injuries.
 The little boy was reportedly not buckled into a car seat at the time of the crash.
-Ann Lynn Garske’s father who was driving the Buick has also been hospitalized.
+Ann Lynn Garske’s father, who was driving the Buick, has also been hospitalized.
 The 83-year-old man suffered serious injuries in the crash.

-According to a witness that spoke to Michigan Live, Leitner’s silver 2003 Chevrolet Impala was headed southbound on Interstate 75 around 5:10 pm when the 38-year old woman suddenly changed direction and veered into oncoming traffic.
+According to a witness that spoke to Michigan Live, Leitner’s silver 2003 Chevrolet Impala was headed southbound on Interstate 75 around 5:10 pm when the 38-year-old woman suddenly changed direction and veered into oncoming traffic.
 Several vehicles managed to react quickly and get out of the way.
 Unfortunately, Leitner’s Chevy ploughed into the Garskes’ before they could get out of the way.
 Ryan Strohkirch said he was on the I-75 driving south and saw the fatal collision.
 The driver said he witnessed Leitner headed in the wrong direction at full speed.

 Apple sued over fatal car crash for not including a 'lockout' feature on FaceTime – Business Insider https://t.co/AFTyPQQ45V